Border control: Border zones

 In the area stretching inwards from its internal border with the mainland, Hong Kong maintains a Frontier Closed Area out of bounds to those without special authorisation.
 The area was established in the 1950s when Hong Kong was under British administration as a consequence of the Convention for the Extension of Hong Kong Territory prior to the Transfer of sovereignty over Hong Kong in 1997.
 The purposes of the area were to prevent illegal immigration and smuggling; smuggling had become prevalent as a consequence of the Korean War.
-Today, under the one country, two systems policy, the area continues to be used to curtail unauthorised migration to Hong Kong and the smuggling of goods in either direction.
+Today, under the one country, two systems policy, the area continues to be used to curtail unauthorized migration to Hong Kong and the smuggling of goods in either direction.

 As a result of the partition of the Korean peninsula by America and the Soviet Union after World War II, and exacerbated by the subsequent Korean War, there is a Demilitarised Zone (DMZ) spanning the de facto border between North and South Korea.
 The DMZ follows the effective boundaries as of the end of the Korean War in 1953.
 Similarly to the Frontier Closed Area in Hong Kong, this zone and the defence apparatus that exists on both sides of the border serve to curtail unauthorised passage between the two sides.
-In South Korea, there is an additional fenced-off area between the Civilian Control Line (CCL) and the start of the Demilitarised Zone.
-The CCL is a line that designates an additional buffer zone to the Demilitarised Zone within a distance of 5 to 20 km from the Southern Limit Line of the Demilitarised Zone.
-Its purpose is to limit and control the entrance of civilians into the area in order to protect and maintain the security of military facilities and operations near the Demilitarised Zone.
+In South Korea, there is an additional fenced-off area between the Civilian Control Line (CCL) and the start of the Demilitarized Zone.
+The CCL is a line that designates an additional buffer zone to the Demilitarized Zone within a distance of 5 to 20 km from the Southern Limit Line of the Demilitarized Zone.
+Its purpose is to limit and control the entrance of civilians into the area in order to protect and maintain the security of military facilities and operations near the Demilitarized Zone.
 The commander of the 8th US Army ordered the creation of the CCL and it was activated and first became effective in February 1954.
 The buffer zone that falls south of the Southern Limit Line is called the Civilian Control Zone.
 Barbed wire fences and manned military guard posts mark the CCLe.
-South Korean soldiers typically accompany tourist busses and cars travelling north of the CCL as armed guards to monitor the civilians as well as to protect them from North Korean intruders.
+South Korean soldiers typically accompany tourist buses and cars travelling north of the CCL as armed guards to monitor the civilians as well as to protect them from North Korean intruders.
 Most of the tourist and media photos of the "Demilitarised Zone fence" are actually photos of the CCL fence.
-The actual Demilitarised Zone fence on the Southern Limit Line is completely off-limits to everybody except soldiers and it is illegal to take pictures of the Demilitarised Zone fence.
+The actual Demilitarised Zone fence on the Southern Limit Line is completely off-limits to everybody except soldiers and it is illegal to take pictures of the Demilitarized Zone fence.